CONSTITUTION and BY-LAWS

 B. The fiscal year of the ASSA shall end December 31st.

 C. The ASSA shall require the collection of a state registration fee as prescribed in the standing rules.
-The fees shall be collected by the club holding the shoot and same shall be remitted along with the properly completed state copy of the registration form to the Secretary-Treasurer of the ASSA within 15 days after completion of the registered shoot.
+The fees shall be collected by the club holding the shoot and same shall be remitted along with the properly completed state copy of the registration form to the Treasurer of the ASSA within 15 days after completion of the registered shoot.
 Out of state shooters participating in any registered shoot within the state shall pay the same registration fee.

 D. The financial activities of ASSA shall be kept at a minimum.
 No moneys or funds of ASSA shall be expended and no indebtedness incurred unless ordered by the board of directors except such necessary expenses as may be required for routine business of the Secretary-Treasurer which shall be ratified by the board if same has been approved by the President, or in his absence the Vice-President, at the time of expenditure.